-- Review the "Thrift Savings Plan" and "Military Retirement" handouts. - □ Visit www.tsp.gov to learn more about the TSP, contribution limits and investment choices. - Check MyPay at mypay.dfas.mil to start, stop, or change the contribution amounts to your TSP. - Evaluate your retirement goals and review annual TSP limits.
-Whether you're in the Blended Retirement (BRS) or Legacy "High 3" Retirement System, you can save up to \$19,000 (in 2019) into your Thrift Savings Plan (TSP).
+Review the "Thrift Savings Plan" and "Military Retirement" handouts.
+Visit www.tsp.gov to learn more about the TSP, contribution limits and investment choices.
+Check MyPay at mypay.dfas.mil to start, stop, or change the contribution amounts to your TSP.
+Evaluate your retirement goals and review annual TSP limits.
+Whether you're in the Blended Retirement (BRS) or Legacy "High 3" Retirement System, you can save up to the IRS' Elective De Limit into your Thrift Savings Plan (TSP).
+Limits subject to change annually, see IRS.gov for more information and the latest limits.
+Counselor : Inform Soldiers the elective deferral limit applies to the combined total of Traditional and Roth contributions.
+The annual addition limit includes Soldier contributions (tax-deferred, after-tax, and tax-exempt), automatic 1% contributions, and matching contributions.
+The catch-up contribution limit is for participants age 50 and older.

-Limits may be higher than \$19,000 in certain situations, see TSP.gov for more information.

-Counselor: Inform Soldiers the elective deferral limit of \$19,000 (2019) applies to the combined total of Traditional and Roth contributions.
-The annual addition limit is \$56,000 (2019).
-This limit is per Service and includes Soldier contributions (tax-deferred, after-tax, and tax-exempt), automatic 1% contributions, and matching contributions.
-The catch-up contribution limit is \$6,000 (2019) for participants age 50 and older.
 Encourage Soldiers to contribute at least 5% to take advantage of the full government match.
 Matching contributions are free money and they should deposit as much free money in their TSP accounts as they can, so they can earn even more through compounding.

-Decide between Traditional or Roth contributions in your TSP account.
+Decide between Traditional (pretax) or Roth (after-tax) contributions in your TSP account.